TREE MAINTENANCE AND SPECIFICATIONS

 GENERAL PROCEDURES AND TECHNIQUES

 The foliage removed shall be taken primarily from the outer edge of the canopy, not from the interior.
-No more that 20% of the foliage shall be removed from any tree unless otherwise specified.
+No more than 20% of the foliage shall be removed from any tree unless otherwise specified.
 Dead branches greater than 1.5 inches in diameter (measured at the base of the branch) shall be removed from the canopy of all trees that are pruned.
 When removing a dead branch, the final cut shall be made outside the collar of the living wound wood tissue.
 If the collar has grown out along the dead branch stub, only the dead stub shall be removed; the living collar shall remain intact and uninjured regardless of its length.
-Live branches less than 1.5 inch diameter should not be removed.
+Live branches under 1.5 inches in diameter should generally be retained unless removal is needed for clearance, access, structural pruning, tree health, risk reduction, or the specified pruning objective.
 No live branches or stems greater than 3 inches diameter should be removed from the tree unless otherwise specified.

 When removing a live branch at its point of origin on the trunk or from a parent branch, the final pruning cut shall be made in branch tissue just outside the branch bark ridge and collar.
 No stubs shall be left.
 (A stub is the remaining branch tissue to the outside of the collar and branch bark ridge.)
 Live crown ratio should be at least 60% when pruning is completed meaning that no more than the lower 40% of the tree shall be clear of branches.